Judopay/JudoKit/README.md

 ### Examples

 #### Token and Secret
 - The token and secret are accessible from your judo dashboard [here](https://portal.judopay.com/Developer) after you have created an app, and you can either generate sandbox or live tokens.
-We recommend you to set this in your AppDelegate in the `didFinishLaunchingWithOptions` method.

 ```swift
 let token = "a3xQdxP6iHdWg1zy"